bryanburke/classic-coop-gaming-windows/guides/mod_smooth-doom.md

 # Mod:Smooth Doom

-Smooth Doom is a spriting project/general enhacement that adds newly drawn frames to all of DOOM's weapons and actors.
-It smoothes out animations and adds additional visual effects to the following games:
+Smooth Doom is a mod that smoothes out animations and adds additional visual effects to the following games:

 - DOOM
 - DOOM II: Hell on Earth